sid-code/boolalg/README.md

 ## boolalg

 `boolalg` is a boolean algebra system written in Nim.
 It can simplify boolean algebra expressions in any number of variables to their minimal sum of products form.
 It comes with a parser to parse boolean algebra expressions (see `index.html` for instructions).

+It uses an ad-hoc algorithm that runs in polynomial time.
+It works well on small expressions with many variables, unlike Karnaugh maps.
+However, it cannot simplify arbitrary expressions.

 ## Building